Haixing-Hu/js-common-decorator/README.md

   - `object`: the calling object itself.

 This function copies the fields of the object `obj` to this object, only copying fields defined in this object's class.
-If a field in the `obj` object is `undefined` or `null`, it sets the field's value to the default value.
+If a field doesn't exist in the `obj` object, it sets the field's value to the default value.
+If a field exists in the `obj` object but its value is `null` or `undefined`, the function preserves the `null` or `undefined` value rather than setting it to the default value.
 Note that `obj` can have a different prototype to this object.

 #### <span id="model-clone">Instance method: Class.prototype.clone()</span>